stairtree/StructuredAPIClient/README.md

 ### Supported Platforms

-NetworkClient is tested on macOS, iOS, tvOS, Linux, and Windows, and is known to support the following operating system versions:
+StructuredAPIClient is tested on macOS, iOS, tvOS, Linux, and Windows, and is known to support the following operating system versions:

 * Ubuntu 16.04+
 * AmazonLinux2